Juppi88/mylly-engine/README.md

 Mylly Game Engine is a light-weight and minimalistic game engine written entirely in C.

+At its current state, Mylly is a 3D rendering framework with a collection of utilities for game development (e.g. AI).
+Currently Mylly does not handle physics, nor is there a plan to add an extensive physics component into the engine (other than perhaps some ray tracing or similar utilities).

 ## Features

 Mylly engine is developed a few core principles in mind: